About Hatem Aly

 Cary Fagan is the author of more than a dozen picture books, including King Mouse and Bear Wants to Sing, illustrated by Dena Seiferling.
 He has won the Marilyn Baillie Picture Book Award, IODE Jean Throop Award, the Joan Betty Stuchner Funniest Children's Book Award, and the Vicki Metcalf for Literature for Young People for his body of work.

 About Michelle Kadarusman

-Michelle Kadarusman’s middle grade novels have won the Governor General's Literary Awards, two USBBY Outstanding International Books, a Malka Penn Award for Human Rights in Children's Literature, and Kirkus Best Middle Grade Books of the Year.
-She grew up in Melbourne, Australia, has lived in Indonesia, and currently lives in Toronto and in Byron Bay, Australia.
+Michelle Kadarusman is a middle-grade children's author.
+She grew up in Melbourne, Australia, and has also lived in Indonesia and Canada.
+Her novels have earned many nominations and honors, including the Canadian Governor General's Literary Awards, two USBBY Outstanding International Books, a Malka Penn Award for Human Rights in Children's Literature, NCTA Freeman Award honor book and Kirkus Best Middle Grade Books of the Year.
+She lives in Toronto, Canada, and Byron Bay, Australia.

 About Amanda West Lewis

 Amanda West Lewis is the author of seven books for young readers.
 She is the founder and Artistic Director of the Ottawa Children’s Theatre and holds an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts.
 Her new novel These Are Not the Words (Groundwood Books) is scheduled for spring 2022.
 The Planet Poems (Kids Can Books) is scheduled for 2023.

 Cornelia Li specializes in illustrating nonfiction books for children and has collaborated with publishers across multiple continents, and has been awarded by the Ontario Library Association, Little Hakka Award, and Society of Illustrators New York.
 She also works as a story artist for editorial, advertising, and kids TV shows.